hackwithcameron/CSharpLiveProject/README.md

 ### Team Work
-For this project teamwork was key, not only using clean version control, but also to help other better understand the project at hand.
-As I understood the project and what was being asked of me better, I took that as an opportunity to help my team gain a better understanding of the project also.
+For this project teamwork was key, not only using clean version control, but also to help others better understand the project at hand.
+As I began to understand the project and what was being asked of me better, I took that as an opportunity to help my team gain a better understanding of the project also.
 Helping others find better ways to trouble shoot their own problems.
-Especially when starting project with new people I feel like clear communication is key.
+Especially when starting a project with new people, I feel like clear communication is key.
 We succeed as a team or fail as a team.